🔥 Today Only: Save 30% on Premium — Offer Ends Soon! - Upgrade Now!

 Other Topics:

-The graph below shows the types of transport used by tourists from five countries who visited New Zealand in 2004.
+The chart below shows the percentage of male and female teachers in six different types of educational setting in the UK in 2010.
 Summarise the information by selecting and reporting the main features, and make comparisons where relevant.

 See All